ngageoint/hootenanny/test-files/cases/attribute/unifying/highway-2927-bridge-1/README.txt

 a review, but unfortunately reviews are currently thrown out with Attribute Conflation.
 So, this test needs fixed if possible to where both bridges get merged.

+Note: Look at the Northwestern corner of Av.
+Sucre.
+There is a two node crossing street present in the first input, not part of Av.
+Sucre, and not present in the second input.
+This road gets joined to Av.
+Sucre during way joining by WayJoinerAdvanced::_joinAtNode.
+It should not be merged with Av.
+Sucre.